Skip to main content

 Why is it called the Texas Ratio?

-RBC analyst Gerald Cassidy coined the metric after analyzing the 1980s Texas oil-and-real-estate banking crisis, when banks with this ratio above 100% failed at far higher rates than peers below the threshold.
+Bank analyst Gerard Cassidy coined the metric in the 1980s after analyzing the Texas oil-and-real-estate banking crisis, when banks with this ratio above 100% failed at far higher rates than peers below the threshold.

 Does the Texas Ratio always predict failure?